 Additionally, it’s a good idea to take into account the ways that a commission plan can fail to avoid the most common pitfalls.

-Here are the top 6 ways to demotivate a sales team
+Here are the top 6 ways that sales teams are demotivated

 - Step and Repeat the Same Sales Contest Every Quarter.
 Having a one-size-fits-all approach to contests and goals will not work with a large, diverse sales team.
 Factors such as the distribution of accounts, how well certain territories perform, and fiscal cycles will impact how certain sales reps perform.
 Acknowledging these factors with some sort of handicap that levels the playing field will give sales reps more motivation to succeed.

-- Keep Details of Sales Contests and Commission Goals from Sales Reps.
+- Unclear Communication Regarding Sales Contests and Commission Goals.
 We’ve mentioned this before but if the sales team has no idea they’re competing in a sales contest, it’s not going to motivate them to do anything.
 The purpose of the contest should be to encourage a little competition toward a shared goal.
 Tell the team about the contest, email them about it, hang up posters, and then tell them again.
 Also be sure to clearly explain how commissions will be calculated for the program.
 That’s true of both limited campaigns and ongoing compensation plans.
 Make sure they know what they’re being motivated to do.

-- Mess Up Commission and Compensation Numbers Regularly.
+- Frequent Commission and Compensation Errors.
 A commission administrator processing calculations on their own is guaranteed to make mistakes from time to time — especially if they’re relying on multiple spreadsheets, which can increase the possibility of error.
 But those mistakes are costly both in the monetary way and in how much a sales team trusts their employers.
 With automated commission calculations from Core, a commission administrator can avoid those mistakes and generate reports faster so that sales team members can see how their commissions were calculated for themselves.

-- Move the Goalposts at the Last Minute.
+- Last Minute Changes to Commission.
 Changes in compensation plans are inevitable.
 If they need to happen, the team needs ample time to prepare for those changes.
 Provide details well ahead of time and be transparent about the how and why so that they can trust how their pay will be impacted and account for that.

 These are the ways to really test a sales team’s drive.
 Any of the above steps will be sure to discourage employees and hold them back from reaching their true potential.
 Luckily we can help you avoid a lot of these missteps with programs built for businesses of all sizes.
 Contact us for more information about how we can get you and your sales team moving in the right direction.